LSSTDESC/CLMM/CONTRIBUTING.md

 Please choose from `fix:`, `feat:`, `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`.
 If this commit breaks the previous API, add an explanation mark (for example, `fix!:`).
 Definitions of each scope can be found at the above link.

 Note: `fix:` should correspond to version changes to Y. The rest of the scopes above should be version changes to Z.

+3. Tag this new version of the code.
+In the `master` branch use the following commands:

+    git tag X.Y.Z
+    git push --tag

+of course replacing `X.Y.Z` by the new version.

 ## Updating Public Documentation on lsstdesc.org <a name="updating_public_docs"></a>